 (c) Submit its outcomes for the Subsidiary Body on Implementation for its consideration at its fourth meeting.

 3. The Ad Hoc Technical Expert Group will be convened in accordance with the procedure specified in paragraph 4, section C of the annex to decision XIII/25, on the modus operandi of the Subsidiary Body on Implementation, which also applies, mutatis mutandis, for processes under the Nagoya Protocol.
-The procedure for avoiding or managing conflicts of interest in expert groups set out in the annex to decision 14/33 shall apply to the Ad Hoc Technical Expert Group.
+The procedure for avoiding or managing conflicts of interest in expert groups set out in the annex to decision 14/33 shall apply to the Ad Hoc Technical Expert Group.]

 __________